Mathtin/mineportproxy/README.md

 ## Description

 **`mineportproxy`** is a python script which tracks started Minecraft instances and listening ports associated with them.
-If found listening port (supposed lan world started), it will push forwarding rules netsh on windows and iptables on linux to forward incoming traffic from static port range (port pool) to detected one.
+If found listening port (supposed lan world started), it will push forwarding rules using netsh on windows and iptables on linux to forward incoming traffic from static port range (port pool) to detected one.
 Script will drop rules for stopped worlds (if no listening ports detected).

 ## Build